Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Overview.rst

 Ascent's architecture is divided into two main components:

   * Flow: a simple and flexible data flow network
-  * Runtime: code that creates and assembles the data flow netork
+  * Runtime: code that creates and assembles the data flow network

 Flow
 ----